mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/explore/index.md

 enterprise: false
 ---

-This guide explains how to use the command line to interact with your newly-deployed Kubernetes cluster.
+This guide explains how to use the command line interface to interact with your newly-deployed Kubernetes cluster.

-Before you start, make sure you have created a workload cluster.
+Before you start, make sure you have [created a workload cluster][create-new-cluster].

 ## Explore the new Kubernetes cluster